alexrozanski/PXSourceList/README.markdown

 You can then either:

-  * Copy all of the files from the `PXSourceList` directory (including those in the `Internal` subdirectory) into your project.
+  * Copy all of the files from the `PXSourceList` directory (including those in the `Internal` subdirectory) into your project

+***or***

-  * **or** add the Xcode project as a subproject to your own Xcode project, or to your workspace and link against the PXSourceList framework target.
+  * Add the Xcode project as a subproject to your own Xcode project or to your workspace and link against the `PXSourceList` framework target.

-### Using `PXSourceList` in your application
+### Using PXSourceList in your application

- 1. Drag an `NSOutlineView` object into the window/view that you're displaying the Source List in.
+ 1. Drag an `NSOutlineView` object into the window/view that you're displaying the source list in.
+Often source lists are placed in the leftmost panel of an `NSSplitView`.
- 2. In the Identity inspector for the outline view, change the class from the default (`NSOutlineView`) to `PXSourceList`.
+ 2. In the Identity inspector for the outline view, change the class from the `NSOutlineView` placeholder to `PXSourceList`.
- 3. With the *Source List* selected, select "Source List" for the "Highlight" attribute in the Attributes inspector under the "Table View" section.
+ 3. With the *source list* selected (it helps to use Interface Builder’s *Document Outline* view for this), select "Source List" for the "Highlight" attribute under the "Table View" section in the Attributes inspector.
  4. Control-click on the Source List and drag connectors to the object(s) that you want to be your Source List's delegate and data source, selecting "delegate" or "dataSource" respectively from the popup menu that is shown when you release the mouse button.
 A Source List *requires* a data source object, but having a delegate is optional.
- 5. Make sure to `#import "PXSourceList.h"` for files that require it (the delegate and data source protocol files are imported in this main header), and ensure that your class(es) that are the `delegate` and/or `dataSource` for the Source List conform to the `PXSourceListDelegate` and `PXSourceListDataSource` protocols respectively.
+ 5. Make sure to `#import "PXSourceList.h"` for files that require it (the delegate and data source protocol files are imported in this main header), and ensure that your source list delegate and data source class(es) conform to the `PXSourceListDelegate` and `PXSourceListDataSource` protocols respectively.

-There are also two example projects bundled with the source to see how `PXSourceList` should be used.
+There are also two example projects included in the project to see how PXSourceList should be used.

-### Cell-based vs View-based mode
+### Cell-based vs. View-based mode
 As an `NSOutlineView` subclass, PXSourceList can display its contents using cells (in *cell-based* mode) or views (in *view-based* mode).
 Some delegate and data source methods (see below) are only applicable when PXSourceList is used in cell-based mode, and is noted as such in the documentation.

 ## Delegate and Data Source
-Like `NSOutlineView`, `PXSourceList` obtains its content and other information from its *dataSource* and *delegate* objects, with methods defined in the `PXSourceListDataSource` and `PXSourceListDelegate` protocols respectively.
+Like `NSOutlineView`, `PXSourceList` objects obtain their content and other information from their *data source* and *delegate* objects using methods defined in the `PXSourceListDataSource` and `PXSourceListDelegate` protocols respectively.

-Since `PXSourceList` subclasses `NSOutlineView`, `PXSourceListDataSource` and `PXSourceListDelegate` include most `NSOutlineView` delegate and data source methods (as well as declaring new methods) but with the "outlineView" prefix replaced with "sourceList".
-Some of the `NSOutlineView` delegate and data source methods are not relevant to `PXSourceList`, so they haven't been added to these two protocols.
-If you want more information have a look at *[Outline View Programming Topics for Cocoa][4]* – the Source List delegate and data source implementation work in a very similar way.
+As well as declaring its own delegate and data source methods, since `PXSourceList` subclasses `NSOutlineView`, `PXSourceListDataSource` and `PXSourceListDelegate` include most `NSOutlineViewDelegate` and `NSOutlineViewDataSource` methods but with the "outlineView" prefix replaced with "sourceList".
+For more information, take a look at *[Outline View Programming Topics for Cocoa](http://developer.apple.com/mac/library/DOCUMENTATION/Cocoa/Conceptual/OutlineView/Articles/UsingOutlineDataSource.html)* — PXSourceList’s delegate and data source implementation works in a very similar way.

+Note that some of the `NSOutlineView` delegate and data source methods are not relevant to PXSourceList, so they haven't been added to `PXSourceListDelegate` and `PXSourceListDataSource`.

-Note that because of the way `PXSourceList` works under the hood, `-[PXSourceList delegate]` and `-[PXSourceList dataSource]` have been marked as unavailable as they return an internal proxy object.
+Note also that because of the way PXSourceList works under the hood, `-[PXSourceList delegate]` and `-[PXSourceList dataSource]` have been marked as unavailable (they return an internal proxy object).
 You should therefore only use `-setDelegate:` and `-setDataSource:`.

 ### Required Methods
 A PXSourceList data source must implement the following methods: